vocaltractlab/headpositiondoc/source/protocol.rst

 The anterior and posterior distances are calculated between the inferior landmarks of C2 to C7 and used for two of the head position measures.

 .. figure:: docs/APDist.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the Anterior and Posterior distances.
+	:align: center

 V3.
 Antero-Posterior Distance Ratio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~